-Welcome to Plastic Free 4 Schools.
+Welcome to Plastic Free 4 Kids.
 We want to help your school to avoid single use plastics, reduce waste and maximise recycling.
 Your school can act as an ambassador in your community to turn the tide on plastic pollution by showing what can be done and by having fun doing it.
 So no matter the size or location of your school – find out here how you can get involved.

 - Dr Tara Shine and Madeleine Murray, Co-Founders of Plastic Free 4 Schools

 Check out the new online programme Plastic Free 4 Kids.
 It's a free 8 lesson, curriculum-aligned programme designed for 3rd-6th class pupils.

 Plastic Free 4 Schools is a programme to help schools to go plastic free, through 3 plastic free actions, and in turn, act as ambassadors for change in their communities.
 It has been designed by Change by Degrees and tested through Plastic Free Kinsale - a community initiative to free a whole town from single use plastic.
 In 2019 and 2020 over 7,500 teachers and students took part in in-person Plastic Free workshops in Cork and Tipperary.
 This work was cut short due to the pandemic but Change by Degrees created Plastic Free 4 Kids in order to continue this much-needed awareness raising and community outreach for primary school students.
 Primary schools right across the country can now learn with via the 8 lesson, online programme.